yukipastelcat/react-env-variables-docker/README.md

-This repository demonstrates the problem with environment variables when using `react-scripts build` inside Docker environment.
+This repository demonstrates working with environment variables when using `react-scripts build` inside Docker container.

 To run: